Welcome to Year 5

 To support the children in accurately answering comprehension questions, we use A.P.E.
 This stands for 'Answer', ' Prove it' and 'Explain it'.

-Science Knowledge Organisers - Autumn 2023
+Science Knowledge Organisers - Spring 2024

 Click on the images below to enlarge the knowledge organiser for the individual topic area.